Design terminology: Printing

 Against the grain

-Most paper will tear in a specific direction (according to paper fibres).
-If you tear against the grain, it’s at right angles to the grain direction.
-Also known as cross grain.
+Most paper will tear in a specific direction according to its fibres, and tearing against the grain occurs at right angles to the grain direction, also known as cross grain

 Backing-up